zverok/saharspec/README.md

 # after

-context 'when admin', lets: {role: :admin} do it { is_expected.to be_allowed }
+instant_context 'when admin', lets: {role: :admin} do it { is_expected.to be_allowed }
 end

-context 'when user', lets: {role: :user} do it { is_expected.to be_denied }
+instant_context 'when user', lets: {role: :user} do it { is_expected.to be_denied }
 end

 # you can also give empty descriptions, then they would be auto-generated

 # generates a context with description "role=:admin"
-context '', lets: {role: :admin} do it { is_expected.to be_allowed }
+instant_context lets: {role: :admin} do it { is_expected.to be_allowed }
 end

-# alternatively, if context description ends with a space, the description of `lets` would be
-# added, too.

-# generates a context with description "with role=:admin"
-context 'with ', lets: {role: :admin} do it { is_expected.to be_allowed }
-end
 ```

+_Note: when each context has only one example, `it_with` (see above) is probably more convenient. `instant_context` shines when the contexts are numerous and simple, but have several examples each._

 ### Linting with RuboCop RSpec